brh55/slack-contentful/README.md

 http://myherokuapp.heroku.com/check
 ```

-If you've successfully deployed, you should get a successful message stating *Successful Set-up* and important configurations you have set up.
+If you've successfully deployed, you should get a successful message stating *Successful Set-up* along with a table of configurations to verify against.

-If not you should get a message to verify your following configs, and a list of potential errors that may need to be set up properly.
+If set up was unsuccessful, you should get a message to verify your configurations, along with important configurations that the server has set up.

 ## Contribute
-Currently the project is not at the best possible shape, and can be refactor quite a bit.
-You are more than welcome to submit any issues and feature request to issues section of the repo.
-I'm no means a expert in Node, so feel free to submit PR for refactors, typos, features, README clarity, etc.
+A bulk of the project can be refactored quite a bit.
+Thus, if you are more than welcome to submit any issues and feature request to the issues section of the repo.
+I'm no means a expert in Node, so feel free to submit PR for refactors, typos, features, README clarity, etc. All I ask is maintain the code style in place, and keep the code clean.